codepath/android_guides/Using-the-App-ToolBar.md

 }
 ```

-inside the activity layout XML such as `res/layout/activity_main.xml`:
+Next, inside the activity layout XML such as `res/layout/activity_main.xml`, we need to setup our coordinated layout with a `Toolbar` and a scrolling container such as a `RecyclerView`:

 ```xml
 <!-- CoordinatorLayout is used to create scrolling and "floating" effects within a layout -->